Akkineni Nageswara Rao: Early life and background

 Akkineni Nageswara Rao was born into a lower-middle-class Telugu family on 20 September 1923 in Ramapuram, Krishna District, of present-day Andhra Pradesh.
 He was the youngest of five brothers.
-His parents Akkineni Venkataratnam and Akkineni Punnamma, were from the farming community.
+His parents Akkineni Venkataratnam Chowdary and Akkineni Punnamma, were from the farming community.
 His formal education was limited to primary schooling due to his parents' poor economic condition.

 He began working in theatre at the age of 10.
 He became a stage actor, specialising in playing female characters, since women at that time were mostly prohibited from acting.
 His most famous roles were in notable dramas Harishchandra, Kanakatara, Vipranarayana, Telugu Talli, Aasajyoti and Satyanveshanam.
 The turning point of his career was when Ghantasala Balaramayya, a prominent film producer at that time, discovered him at the Vijayawada railway station.
 He was cast in the lead role of Rama in Sri Seeta Rama Jananam (1944).
 This was after his debut in a supporting role in the film Dharmapatni (1941).